lucassouzavieira/arangodb-php-odm/docs/files/src/AQL/Functions/AQLFunction.php.txt

     /**
      * If this AQL function has a connection set or not.
      *
-     * @return bool True if has a connection object.
+     * @return bool True if it has a connection object.
 False otherwise.
      */
     public function hasConnection(): bool
     {